SurceBeats/Atlas/README.md

 To get started with *The Atlas*:

-1. Install the required dependencies: `pip install Pillow Flask tornado`.
+1. Install the required dependencies: `pip install Pillow Flask Hypercorn`.
 2. Run `python3 __main__.py`.
 3. Open your browser and navigate to `localhost` to select your Universe through the Atlas Initialization Protocol and explore your universe.